mmmaction/performance/README.md

 Transaction management was one point, we did not handle great in the beginning.
 We defined write operations as transactional on Controller level and read operations were not marked as such.
 What did we change then?
 First its not recommended at all to use transactional on Controllers, it even may not work functionally correct (check for "proxy" and "AOP" to get into the details).
-Second, the goal is to keep transactions as short as possible since we dont want too lock DB tables too long.
+Second, the goal is to keep transactions as short as possible since we don't want too lock DB tables too long.
 In our case, the method annotated with transactional contained logic that is not really required in a transaction.
 Putting the logic into a service method helps to split concerns.
 In our architecture, changes of business objects also need to emit `Domain Events`.
 Ideally this is not inside the DB transaction.
 You can use the the `Outbox Pattern` to tackle such a scenario.

 ### Connection Pooling